 And all it takes is a very small amount of chemical sunscreen to set off this underwater viral epidemic.

 Fortunately, there's a much better option than chemical-laden commercial sunscreens… for you and the environment.

-My entire line of sunscreen and tanning products share these outstanding features:
+Our entire line of sunscreen and tanning products share these outstanding features:

-- NO dangerous chemical ingredients
+- NO harsh chemical ingredients